ember-lifeline/ember-lifeline/README.md

 In testing, the `updateTime` method would execute initially during the components instantiation (just like in development and production environments), but would not automatically start polling.
-This allows tests that are not related to the polling behavior to continue uninterupted.
+This allows tests that are not related to the polling behavior to continue uninterrupted.
 To test the actual polling functionality, use the provided `pollTaskFor` helper:

 ```js